dwavesystems/dwave-scikit-learn-plugin/README.md

 ### Tuning

-It is possible to use `SelectFromQuadraticModel` with scikit-learn's [hyper-parameter optimizers](https://scikit-learn.org/stable/modules/classes.html#hyper-parameter-optimizers).
+You can use `SelectFromQuadraticModel` with scikit-learn's [hyper-parameter optimizers](https://scikit-learn.org/stable/modules/classes.html#hyper-parameter-optimizers).

 For example, the number of features can be tuned using a grid search. **Please note that this will